JuliaActuary/JuliaActuary.org/JuliaActuary/blog/coding-for-the-future.md

 Nor is the skillset described here limiting in any other aspect of career development any more than mathematical ability, project collaboration, or financial acumen — just to name a few.

+## Outlook

+**It will increasingly be essential for companies to modernize to remain competitive.
+That modernization isn't built with big black-box software packages; it will be with domain experts who can translate the expertise into new forms of analysis - doing it faster and more robustly than the competition.**

+SpaceX doesn't just hire rocket scientists - they hire rocket scientists who code.

+**Be an actuary who codes.**

 ## Future Articles

 The forthcoming series of articles will help illustrate what this can look like in practice: examining the business case, acquainting with ways of interacting with problems outside of spreadsheets and dataframes, and approaching work in a way that removes the boring parts and focuses on the concepts and insights.